Introduction to Community Care

 10.2 Income rules

-Once it has been established that a person is not disqualified from assistance by virtue of the amount of capital which s/he has, the trust will consider her/his income.
+Once it has been established that a person is not disqualified from financial assistance by virtue of the amount of capital which s/he has, the trust will consider her/his income.
 In order to do this, the trust must ascertain what the cost of the accommodation will be and also the level of income which the person will have when in care.
 The trust will take into account almost all income except an allowance for personal expenses of £23.90.

 There are, however, two important exceptions, Attendance Allowance and DLA (care component).
 These benefits are payable for only four weeks to people who enter residential accommodation on a permanent basis and who are not fully self-funding.
-Although these benefits are ignored for the purposes of PC and Income Support calculations, they are taken into account when assessing entitlement to social services assistance.
+Although these benefits are ignored for the purposes of PC and Income Support calculations, they are taken into account when assessing entitlement to trust assistance.
 The exception is where a person is only entering care on a temporary basis, in which case Attendance Allowance or DLA (care component) is disregarded.

 10.3 Preferred accommodation